 Benefit Description You pay Preventive care medications (cont.)
-High Option Standard Option Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or adminsters them.
-All charges All charges Nonprescription medicines except for any over-the- counter products listed on our formulary and as stated above Weight loss prescriptions Drugs to enhance athletic performance Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies
+High Option Standard Option Note: To receive this benefit a prescription from a doctor must be presented to the pharmacy.
+Nothing Nothing Not covered: All charges All charges • Drugs and supplies for cosmetic purposes Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or adminsters them.
+Nonprescription medicines except for any over-the- counter products listed on our formulary and as stated above Weight loss prescriptions • Drugs to enhance athletic performance Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies